Home Seller's Guide

 - When an Offer to Purchase is submitted to the listing agent, it is our obligation to present all offers to the Seller.

-- In almost all cases, the Offer to Purchase will be in writing.
+- In almost all cases, the Offer to Purchase will be submitted in writing.

-- The Offer to Purchase form, or on rare occasions, the Purchase and Sale Agreement will be submitted to the Seller and will include all terms of the sale.
+- The Offer to Purchase form will be submitted to the Seller and will include all basic terms of the sale.

 - Once the offer has been presented, the Seller may make a counter offer.
 The prospective Buyer may then accept the counter, or respond with another offer or withdraw.
 A Seller needs to stay informed about ongoing market conditions as they relate to their home so that they can make an informed decision about countering or accepting an Offer to Purchase.